-- Grey trousers or shorts, grey skirt or tunic dress - White or sky blue polo shirts - School sweatshirt or cardigan - Black smart shoes which should be sturdy and practical for school life (we polity request Velcro fastening shoes rather than laces). - In summer the girls can wear light blue and white checked dresses. - Trainers are to only be worn in PE lessons http://walter.gooddies.co.uk/
+- Grey trousers or shorts, grey skirt or tunic dress - White or sky blue polo shirts - School sweatshirt or cardigan - Trainers should not be worn shoes should be sturdy and practical for school life.
+In summer the girls can wear light blue and white checked dresses.